VoronDesign/VoronUsers/printer_mods/nateb16/THE_FILTER/README.md

 THE FILTER is a custom mod of my own design.
 I was intially inspired to embark on this project after my Nevermore melted.
 It is a hybrid of Andrew ellis's bed fan's and the Nevermore in a completly custom housing.
 I have created two designs a two 5015 fan version and a 3 fan version for fysetc bed (since they have non standard hole spacing).
 Both feature a high capacity for pellet charcoal in a two piece model with a bracket using a minimal amount of supplies.
 It is mounted from the front to DRASTICALLY improve heating of your printer chamber by blowing air over the bottom of the bed.
 I also wanted it to be easily removable so it features a optional magnetic quick disconnect using POGO connectors which is what I believe to be a first for a mod of this kind.
 This connector makes removal during PLA prints and maintenance easy.
 It is tested extensivly with over 40 hours of runtime and 50 connects and disconnects.
 Its high airflow and compact design makes it melt and warp resistant.
 Using 3d printed spacers it is also thermally isolated from the printer frame.

+<h2>UPDATE</h2>

+With feedback from memebrs of the community.
+A number of things have been addressed.
+Firstly the exhaust has been changed and optimized to improve the loss of pellet issue as well as improve filtering performance.
+The trade of for these modification is heat up time and overall heating performance is slightly affected.
+The mounts for connector's have also been changed to fit the aliexpress listings.
+I have added holes to secure the fans if desired.
+The lid still lacks screws for aesthetic reasons.
+Wiring channels for the two fan version has also been drastically altered due to confusion and overall jankyness

+I have also updated the install instruction for clarity.

 <h2>Testing</h2>